Amarpreet373/Amarpreet-Singh/README.md

 # Amarpreet-Singh
-ALL ABOUT BHUJANG MULTANI
+ALL ABOUT AMARPREET SINGH

-Hi, I'm Bhujangbir Singh.
+Hi, I'm AMARPREET Singh.
 I'm currently pursuing my undergraduate degree at GNDEC Ludhiana.
 Hailing from a small village in Kapurthala, I enjoy coding and reading books.
 I'm proud to be a district topper in the Maths Olympiad and have also played basketball at the district level.